alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ```

-Wrapping the function `createGoogleMapsUrl` inside a [debounce](https://css-tricks.com/debouncing-throttling-explained-examples/) will allow us to avoid calling the Google API to **every** single-pixel since we set a timeout range to avoid repeated requests.
+Wrapping the function `createGoogleMapsUrl` inside a [debounce](https://css-tricks.com/debouncing-throttling-explained-examples/) will allow us to avoid calling the Google API for **every** single-pixel since we set a timeout range to avoid repeated requests.

-This technique can also be used for search with **autocomplete** and/or **geocoding** services, avoiding making a request for each character the user type in an input, waiting through a **debounce** for the request to start.
+This technique can also be used for search with **autocomplete** and/or **geocoding** services, avoiding making a request for each character the user type in an input.

 **Example `getPlacePredictions`**